Richard-Cambe/RandomMario/README.md

 ⭐ Clone or Fork the project using the GitHub repo

-⭐ Install expo-go on your mobile device and use the command "expo start --tunnel" to load the app on your device.
+⭐ Install expo-go on your mobile device and use the command "expo start --tunnel" to create the link.

+⭐ Use the QR Code with Expo to load the app on your phone

 ⭐ Click on "Randomize Me" to start generating a new map for your game.